 In July 2018, the province made Develop Nova Scotia, a Crown Corporation, responsible for developing and implementing a strategy to improve Internet access for Nova Scotians without reliable high-speed Internet.
 The Province also set aside $192 Million to invest in better Internet.
 Their goal is high-speed Internet reaching a minimum of 95% of Nova Scotians.
-Our Council recently received an update from staff on the progress being made on Develop Nova Scotia's work, and how MODL is working to ensure we receive funding for projects in our area.
-Read the update or Learn more about Develop Nova Scotia.
+Our Council recently received an update from staff on the progress being made on Develop Nova Scotia's work, and how MODL is working to ensure we receive funding for projects in our area. pdf Read the update (254 KB) or Learn more about Develop Nova Scotia. pdf Read the February 2020 announcement from Develop Nova Scotia (122 KB) .

 Projects to Date

-New Germany: We're happy to see better Internet will be coming to Caledonia, Chelsea, New Germany and New Ross as part of Develop Nova Scotia's mandate to improve Internet in the province.
-Read the February 2020 announcement from Develop Nova Scotia .
+We're happy to see better Internet will be coming to Caledonia, Chelsea, New Germany and New Ross as part of Develop Nova Scotia's mandate to improve Internet in the province.
+We look forward to future announcements for other under-served areas in the municipality.

 Eastlink Hybrid is now available in parts of Baker Settlement, and parts of Hemford and Hemford Forest.
 Connections: More than 260.

-As part of the research undertaken for the development of the Municipality's Internet Strategy, we partnered with the Municipality of Chester and the Region of Queens to commission a report from iValley on the feasibility of an Internet solution.
-This report is now available , and has been reviewed by all Councils involved.
+As part of the research undertaken for the development of the Municipality's pdf Internet Strategy (323 KB) , we partnered with the Municipality of Chester and the Region of Queens to commission a report from iValley on the feasibility of an Internet solution.
+This pdf report is now available (6.97 MB) , and has been reviewed by all Councils involved.
 We also reviewed the provincial government's middle and last mile strategies, lessons we learned from the Sweetland Pilot Project, and community engagement and presentations.

-An Options Report was debated at the May 15 Policy & Strategy Committee meeting, and from that discussion, a final Internet Connectivity Strategy was developed and presented to Council on June 26, 2018.
+An Options Report was debated at the pdf May 15 Policy & Strategy Committee meeting (8.24 MB) , and from that discussion, a final Internet Connectivity Strategy was developed and presented to Council on June 26, 2018.